 - Black gel or regular polish for drips

-- Thin nail art brush (don't skip this - your regular polish brush is too thick)
+- Thin nail art brush (essential - regular polish brush is too thick)

 - Top coat (glossy is essential for that wet blood look)